Joe2k/PS-Companion/README.md

 -   Locate the folder you just extracted the zip file into.
 -   Visit/Refresh your PSD page and click on the extension icon in your toolbar.
 -   You should now see an interface on the top to upload the file with a button.

+## DISCLAIMER:

+-   We arent collecting any information.
+Your tokens, credentials and CSV file is not taken.
+The CSV file is processed at frontend.
+-   **We have tested the extension a lot, and it works for most/all people.
+But in anycase please download your pref list form PSMS homepage, and recheck if the order is right.
+We aren't responisble if anything goes wrong.
+We are just trying to make your lives easier.
+So please please please recheck your order from the download button on PSMS homepage under "component status"**
+-   In case you face any difficulties please don't hesitate to text any one of us :)

 ## :camera: Screenshots